 Alpha Lipoic Acid is a fatty acid containing powerful anti-oxidizing properties (similar to vitamin C) and has been used to treat cancer, chronic liver disease, and neuropathy.

 Additionally, ALA may be used safely alongside chemotherapy to reduce painful side effects.
 For example, in many chemo patients, neuropathy may develop and damage nerves thereby debilitating motor function.
-ALA mitigates these effects by healing and protecting those damaged nerves.
-Diarrhea may also develop as a chemo side effect, but receiving ALA infusions before radiation sessions can help protect against intestinal toxicity and improve stool consistency.
+ALA may mitigate these effects by healing and protecting those damaged nerves.
+Diarrhea may also develop as a chemo side effect, but receiving ALA infusions before radiation sessions may help protect against intestinal toxicity and improve stool consistency.
 ALA has also been shown to protect chemo patients against cardiac and kidney toxicity resulting from chemotherapy as well.